groue/CombineExpectations/README.md

 </details>

+:arrow_right: Related expectations: [last], [prefix], [recording], [single].

 ### finished

 `recorder.finished` is a publisher expectation which waits for the recorded publisher to complete successfully.

-When waiting for this expectation, an error is thrown if the publisher fails with an error.
+:x: When waiting for this expectation, an error is thrown if the publisher fails with an error.

 For example: